shubtheone/ctftime-points-calculator/README.md

 - Organizer points are read from the team API per season.
 If you want historical seasons, pass `year` to `/api/team-events` or we can add a year selector to the UI.

 ---

-## License
-MIT (or your preferred license).
-If you need a LICENSE file added, say the word and I’ll include one.